crespohector/welcome-to-mod-7/README.md

 ## Daily Standups

 This will **begin on W21D3**.
 You will have daily stand ups with your Project Manager.
 Daily standups will take place between groups of 3-5 students from your circle. <!-- Each student will take roughly 5-10 minutes to screen-share their **deployed app** and **code**.
 Students are expected to explain what they worked on Heroku and then explain the code and data-flow afterwards.
 Specific standup times will always be announced in your circle channel.
 Your PM will ask a small handful of questions while taking brief notes that are shared with the rest of the module 7 team as well as the PTMs and the Career Quest team. -->
 Each student will take 2-3 minutes to screen-share their deployed app.
-Standups times will always be announced in your circle channel.
+Standup times will always be announced in your circle channel.
 Your PM will ask a small handful of questions while taking brief notes that are shared with the rest of the module 7 team.

 ### Questions For Students:

-*Please note that all work must be shown on Heroku, not localhost.
+*Please note that all work must be shown on the deployed website, not localhost.
 We can not determine the progression of your project based on localhost alone*

 * What progress did you make on your goal from yesterday?
 * What is your goal for today that you plan to complete before next standup?
-* Can you walkthrough the code base of the feature you worked on?
+* Do you foresee any potential blockers?

 ### Additional Questions That May Be Asked For Students:
 * When did you last deploy?
 * Is all the code you are showing deployed?
 * Does your Project Manager approve of the goal?
 * What is your project status in terms of user stories?
+* Can you demo any CRUD of the feature on the UI?

 ### Other Standup Notes